algolia/vue-instantsearch/docs/src/advanced/vue-router-url-sync.md

 All docs for InstantSearch routing configuration are [here](https://community.algolia.com/instantsearch.js/v2/guides/routing.html).

 Finally an option is to use Vue Router.
-All previous examples will _work_ using Vue Router, as long as they don't conflict, as long as you don't try to do specific Vue Router things which are controlled by InstantSearch, since that might cause infinite loops, and InstantSearch provided query strings won't be available to Vue Router, as soon as the routing changes from its initial deserialization.
+All previous examples will _work_ using Vue Router, as long as they don't conflict, as long as you don't try to do specific Vue Router things which are controlled by InstantSearch, since InstantSearch provided query strings won't be available to Vue Router, as soon as the routing changes from its initial deserialization.

 ## How **do** I use Vue Router?